The Science History Institute Museum is closed for renovations.

 Swarthmore: Treated as an Equal

 Singer got further encouragement when she attended Swarthmore College, just outside Philadelphia, where she initially majored in chemistry but switched to biology.
-During the late 1940s and early 1950s the world of science was not especially welcoming to women, whether it was in academia or in industry.
+During the late 1940s and early 1950s, the world of science was not especially welcoming to women, whether it was in academia or in industry.
 Things were different at Swarthmore.
-Singer had many women friends who were also science majors, and she recalls that they were treated as equals by both the faculty and their male classmates.
+Singer had many women friends who were also science majors, and she recalled that they were treated as equals by both the faculty and their male classmates.

 Maxine Singer.